 Catholic Charities Maine is dedicated to providing support for the refugee and immigrant communities in Maine.
 Learn more about making a donation or volunteer opportunities, from ESL tutoring to the American Friends Program, which matches English-speaking families or individuals with refugee families.

-The Portland Community Health Center is a Federally Qualified Health Center that provides primary care for adults and children.
+The Portland Community Health Center is a Federally Qualified Health Center that provides primary and mental healthcare for adults and children.
 Portland CHC is dedicated to providing high quality, patient-centered healthcare that is affordable and culturally sensitive.
 In addition to serving uninsured patients on a sliding fee scale, Portland CHC welcomes individuals with MaineCare, Medicare, and private insurance.
 Portland CHC welcomes donations.